hypnopump/SimpleNet-Keras/README.md

 ## Pretrained Model

-The model was trained as described in the `simplenet_training.ipynb` notebook.
+The model was trained as described in the `simplenet_training.ipynb` notebook and achieved 94% accuracy with 125 epochs.
+The learning rate adjustment performed in the original model (Caffe implementation) was not respected.
+Here the model was only trained for 125 instead of 200 and learning rates were different (the change was done aiming to speed up training).
 It has been saved using keras `model.save()` function.
-In order to load the model in your own code:
+To load the model in your own code:

 ```python
 from keras.models import load_model